notlouislin/Metroidvania-Platformer-Game/README.md

 # Metroidvania Platformer Game

-Singleplayer platformer game made with0GDScript1from the Godot Game Engine, featuring enemies, environmental interactions, and sprite animations.
+Singleplayer platformer game made with GDScript from the Godot Game Engine, featuring enemies, environmental interactions, and sprite animations.

 ## Table of Contents